Meet the team

 Deborah’s employment background is one in finance having spent all her working life in various related roles.
 For a period of time she was a self-employed book keeper while she studied for her Association of Accounting Technicians (AAT) qualification.
 She joined Aveley Lodge in 2006 as Co-Owner and Finance Manager after taking over the family business from her father, Robin Parmenter.
 Deborah says “I love my job role here especially meeting new residents and their families.
 I enjoy the opportunity that I am able to give to those in their twilight years a chance to spend their final days in a safe, pleasurable and relaxing environment that we at Aveley have created for them.
 I also relish developing ideas to make the business better than we already are”.
 Outside of work, Deborah enjoys spending time with her friends and family and helping with fundraising projects for her niece’s memorial fund.

 Linda grew up in the North West of England and worked within the Civil Service as a Fraud Investigator.
 She moved to Colchester in 1990 and continued to work in the Civil Service specialising in Income Support.
 She then retrained and gained her Level 4 RSA High Diploma qualification in Administrative Procedures and began work as a PA.
 In 2008 she decided to have a complete career change and began work within the care industry sector, working in care homes around Colchester, specialising in care of the elderly and those with learning disabilities in various roles such as Care Assistant, Administration, HR and Accounts.
 She became a Senior Project Manager and was promoted to Care Manager at a local supported living unit assisting residents with mental health issues.
 Linda joined Aveley in the Summer of 2016 as HR Manager.
 Linda says “I like working here at Aveley, I feel I fit in.
 It’s a lovely, family run business, with high standards.
 I have been given the autonomy to develop the staff and my role is expanding as the company expands.
 I love working with the residents and the staff, I enjoy seeing them all achieve their goals.
 I also relish in developing myself”.
 Linda was a national finalist at the CaringUK Awards 2017 in the category for the Commitment to Training and Development Award.
+She is also a national finalist again in the CaringUK Awards 2018 for the Commitment to Training and Development award and as part of the Care Employer of the Year award.
 Linda is due to complete her Level 5 in Leadership and Management in Health and Social Care (Adult Pathway) shortly and her long term goal is to become a Registered Care Home Manager.